-Action Responsible Parties Additional Step

-information Completed

-Once the offer is accepted, draft the Department Chair or Pg.
-31 and

-letter of intent (LOI) Dean's designee drafts LOI Appendix Two

-See Appendix Two that includes all terms of

-the verbal offer accepted

-by the candidate, including

-any start-up research

-package (see appended

-templates).

-Review and approval of draft LOI Vice Provost for Faculty

-Affairs

-LOI is mailed to the candidate Department Chair/

-(and copied internally) for School Director or Dean

-signature after Vice Provost

-approves the final draft.

-Complete Hiring Proposal Department Chair/ Pg.
-31

-through PeopleAdmin Dean's designee

-All candidates are required to Human Resources for Vice

-complete a background check Provost review

-Ensure status of all applicants & Department Chair/

-finalists are documented in School Director

-PeopleAdmin (withdrawals, or Dean

-rejected offers, the reason for

-selection, etc.)

-Upload search committee records Committee Chair Pg.
-31

-retention to PeopleAdmin -

-D 22.22

-Prepare an assessment report on Search Committee Pgs.
-32-33

-the success of the original search Chair/

-plan for submission to Dean Dean's office compiles

-reports and forwards

-to Vice Provost

-Contract Preparation Search Committee Pg.
-33

-Chair, Dept.

-Chair/Director, Dean's

-Office
+STEP COMPLETED ACTION RESPONSIBLE PARTIES Once the offer is accepted, draft the letter of intent (LOI).
+Department Chair or Dean's designee.
+See Page 32 and Appendix Five.
+Review and approval of draft LOI.
+Vice Provost.
+See Page 32 LOI is mailed to the candidate (and copied internally) for signature after Vice Provost approves the final draft.
+Provost's Office.
+Disposition candidate to Selected for Hire and email Director of Faculty Affairs, who will complete Hiring Proposal through PeopleAdmin.
+Department Chair/Director or Committee Chairperson and Director of Faculty Affairs.
+See Page 32.
+All candidates are required to complete a background check.
+Provost's Office.
+Disposition all applicants and finalists in PeopleAdmin workflows (withdrawals, rejected offers, the reason for selection, etc.).
+Committee Chairperson.
+See Page 32.
+Upload search committee records retention to PeopleAdmin.
+Committee Chairperson.
+See Page 32.
+Prepare an assessment report on the success of the original search plan for submission to Dean.
+Committee Chairperson/ Dean's office complies reports and forwards to Vice Provost.
+See Pages 33.
+Contract Preparation.
+Committee Chairperson/ Dept. Chair/ Dean's Office.
+See Page 34 and Appendix Six.